 2 — Real economy shifts: A commitment to 100% clean electricity or 0% coal in the next decade will provide evidence that the real economy is shifting to green.
 The US must put real money behind decarbonisation, ending public financing for fossil fuels and supporting green infrastructure, at home and abroad.

-At the Summit, businesses are expected to release a plethora of new climate actions—these must be packaged together to denote a clear shift.
+At the US Leaders Summit, businesses are expected to release a plethora of new climate actions—these must be packaged together to denote a clear shift.
 We want to see the US work with the UK, joining its COP26 campaigns on the energy transition, clean road transport, and nature-based solutions.

 3 — Climate finance: Rich countries like the US need to find more money to support developing countries to respond to the pandemic and build back better.
 In addition to making good on old climate pledges to the Green Climate Fund, the US must also support major COVID-19 recovery plans through reallocated Special Drawing Rights, help with debt overhang and public bank reforms such as balance sheet optimisation.